 The setting’s designated Early Years Safeguarding Officer is Sue Melvin.

-Tina Henderson is also designated Safeguarding Officer.
-However, all staff members have a responsibility regarding child protection issues.
+All staff members have a responsibility regarding child protection issues.

 This Child Protection Policy has been developed in accordance with all relevant guidance and legislations, including the Children Act 1989 and 2004 and using the Working Together to Safeguard Children 2015 document.
 We use the Working Together 2015 document to provide us with information we require and the EYFS Statutory Framework 2017.
 Within the nursery we aim to create an environment where children are safe from abuse and feel safe, secure, valued and respected and confident to talk openly and are sure that they are being listened to.
 Also, where any suspicions of abuse is dealt with in a prompt manner and responded to appropriately.
 In order that this is achieved the setting will:

 - Ensure that the children’s welfare is our paramount concern.

 - Make it clear to all applicants for staff and voluntary positions within the nursery that their position is exempt from the Provision of the Rehabilitation of Offender’s Act 1979.

 - Voluntary and paid applicants who apply to work at the nursery will be interviewed and will also spend one session in the nursery before any appointments are made.

 - Both paid and voluntary staff will have a DBS check carried out.

 - Staff, volunteers and students are prohibited from carrying around mobile telephones; these will be kept within the lockers provided.
 During outings senior staff members will carry mobile phones for emergency use only.

 - Staff, volunteers and students are prohibited from using their own cameras and should only take photographs for the purpose of nursery use, for which parental permission has been given.
 Senior staff members are responsible for the development of photographs.